 A total of six fellowship teams will be selected to participate.

 An Information Session was held Thursday, July 18.
-Watch a recording of this session.

 The Information Session addresses: